shukriadams/arewedown/docs/settings.md

 ### Slack

-To receive slack alerts add `slack` to a recipient and define either a slack user id or channel id.
+To receive Slack alerts add `slack` to a recipient (either a person or something imaginary for channel alerts) and define either a Slack userid or channelid.

     recipients:

         BobMcName:
+            slack: <BobMcName's slack userId>

+        foo:
-            slack: user/channelId
+            slack: <slack channelId>

 To get a user id, click on the user profile in the Slack desktop client, then look under "More".
 To find a channel id, open Slack in a browser and click on the channel you want to post to - the channel id is the second id in browser address bar https://app.slack.com/client/workspace-id/channel-id/user_profile/your-own-user-id